Dewesoft Counter module is used to perform counting and frequency measurements. The counter setup depends on the used hardware platform.

 - General parameters - are similar to the analog input channel settings and contain the Channel name, Units, Color and Min and

-Max value -> see -> Analog (in) Channel Setting.
+Max value -> see -> General channel settings.

-- Sensors parameters - are similar to the analog input settings and contain the Sensor groups, Sensors and Description: -> see -> Analog (in) Channel sensor setting.
+- Sensors parameters - are similar to the analog input settings and contain the Sensor groups, Sensors and Description: -> see -> Sensor settings.

 Set and number of parameters (settings fields) are dependent on the used hardware.